-No other area of our organisation provides as large an opportunity to reduce our environmental impact as fuel efficiency, measured in how much fuel is burned to carry a defined number of passengers over a defined distance.
+No other area of our organisation provides as large an opportunity to reduce our environmental impact as fuel efficiency, measured in how much fuel is burned to carry a defined number of passengers or a defined weight over a certain distance.
 An airline’s fuel efficiency is affected by a number of factors, including technology such as aircraft and engine type, maintenance processes such as engine washing, and operational practices such as cruise climbs.
 Various weight-saving measures such as lightweight cargo containers also play an important role.
 Our passenger fuel efficiency for 2012-13, as measured in litres/100 passenger kilometres flown, totalled 4.07 L/100PK, an improvement of 1% compared against the previous reporting period of 2011-12.
 Our overall operational fuel efficiency increased 0.79% year-on-year to 17.705 TK/L. Here we measure weight in tonnes as the zero-fuel weight of the aircraft, i.e. the weight of the aircraft, crew, passengers, and freight, but not the fuel.
 This incremental improvement is attributed to the introduction of new, more fuel-efficient aircraft, given our already well-developed efforts to reduce fuel consumption and fuel burn.

-The Emirates average fleet age is 6 years vs. the IATA average fleet age of 11.7 years.
+As of 2013, the Emirates’ average fleet age was 6.0 years compared with the IATA average wide-body fleet age of 11.7 years (IATA WATS 57th edition).

-We were the first airline to place an order for this ultra-efficient twin-deck, and now have more than 47 A380s in service.
+We were the first airline to place an order for this efficient twin-deck, and now have more than 47 A380s in service.

 Emirates A380 Environmental Facts:

 - Larger aircraft mean fewer take-offs and landings (in passenger terms, this would be the equivalent of flying up to seven smaller aircraft types, for certain versions of the Emirates A380).